timkuijsten/mongovi/README.md

 * `find selector` query the collection using `selector`, see [query operators]
 * `aggregate [...]` aggregation pipeline, see [aggregation operators]

 Any command can be abbreviated as long as it is not ambiguous.
-So find can also be written as "f" since no other command starts with an f.
+So `find` can also be written as `f` since no other command starts with an f.

-If selector is not a JSON document it is treated as a shortcut to search on _id with type string.
+If `selector` is not a JSON document it is treated as a shortcut to search on _id with type string.
 Hexadecimal strings of 24 characters are treated as object ids.

 See [editline(7)] for a list of supported key bindings.